SerenityOS/serenity/ReadMe.md

 ## About

-*I always wondered what it would be like to write my own operating system, but I never took it seriously.
-Until now.*

-Serenity is a love letter to '90s user interfaces with a custom Unix-like core.
+SerenityOS is a love letter to '90s user interfaces with a custom Unix-like core.
 It flatters with sincerity by stealing beautiful ideas from various other systems.

 Roughly speaking, the goal is a marriage between the aesthetic of late-1990s productivity software and the power-user accessibility of late-2000s \*nix.
 This is a system by me, for me, based on the things I like.